Who is eligible to enter?

 Panels of journalists, journalism educators and other qualified individuals appointed by the awards committee will judge qualified entries and pick place-winners.
 Judges may select no winners in a category if they decide there are no deserving entries.

-Winners will be announced in July or August.
-Awards will be presented during SEJ's 26th Annual Conference in Sacramento, CA, to be held Sept.
-21-25, 2016.
+Winners will be announced in August.
+Awards will be presented during SEJ's 28th Annual Conference in Flint, MI, to be held Oct.
+3-7, 2018.

 Copies of place-winning stories will be retained as an archive by SEJ and may be reproduced on the SEJ website and in SEJ publications at SEJ’s discretion.